BCOE Doctoral Policies and Procedures Handbook

 Reinstatement.
 As a general practice, students who wish to request reinstatement after their dismissal must sit out at least one semester or summer term.
 The student must complete the "Request for Reinstatement" form and submit it to the Office of Graduate Admissions.
 The form will be routed to the appropriate graduate program personnel for review.
 The program will then forward their recommendation to the Dean of theGraduate College.
 The Dean of the Graduate College will then notify the appropriate graduate program coordinator, the Office of the Registrar, and the student of his/her decision.
 A graduate student who is granted a reinstatement must agree to a remediation plan.
 Any deviation from the remediation plan will result in permanent dismissal.Individual graduate programs may have additional expectations and/or grading policies.
 Please see specific graduate program sections of the Graduate Catalog for additional information on graduate expectations.

 Incomplete Grades.
 The grade of "I" denotes an incomplete grade for the course, and will be awarded only when the student has done satisfactory work up to the last two weeks of the semester, but for nonacademic reasons beyond his/her control is unable to meet the full requirements of the course.
-The grade of "I" must be removed by the end of the next semester or term in which the “I” was originally assigned.
+The grade of "I" must be removed by completing the course assignments within one calendar year from the end of the semester in which the “I” was originally assigned.
 Upon completion of the course requirements within the specified time limit, a final grade will be assigned in the course on the basis of the student's total performance.
 If the course requirements are not completed by the specified time limits, the "I" will be changed to an "F" for a course that awards grades of “A,” “B,” “C,” “D,” or “F” and the student’s cumulative and institutional GPA will be recalculated accordingly, or the “I” will be changed to a “U” for a course that awards a grade of “S” or “U.” An incomplete cannot be removed by reenrolling in the course.

 Grading of Dissertation Credits.Each semester that a doctoral student is enrolled in dissertation hours, the student’s work will be evaluated.
 The instructor will report a grade of “S” for satisfactory or “U” for unsatisfactory completion of the course.
 The “S” or “U” is not included in the calculation of the grade point average.